arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 typical to expect high cardinality in the input stream of a create query with a larger number of channels.
 With a low descriptor count, we end up adding lots of discontinuities in a channel's data.

-This naturally leads to the question of re-ordering and merging Segments after they are persisted to disk (ensuring the DB is durable while still maximizing sequential IO).
+A potential solution is to re-order and merge Segments post-write (ensuring the DB is durable while still maximizing sequential IO).
 The downside here is that we end up with quite a bit of write amplification.

 A segment merging algorithm could resemble the following: